yifanlu0227/ChatSim/README.md

 ### Step 6: Install McLight (optional)
-If you want to train the skydome model, follow the READMD in `chatsim/foreground/mclight/skydome_lighting/readme.md`.
+If you want to train the skydome model, follow the README in `chatsim/foreground/mclight/skydome_lighting/readme.md`.
 You can download our provided skydome HDRI in the next section and start the simulation.

 ## Usage